Adam Driver's Workout Routine And Diet

 Because of his vigorous cardio workout and lengthy fight sequences, hydration routine was of utmost importance to Adam Driver.

-The American College of Sports Medicine recommends drinking 17 ounces of fluid two hours before a workout to maintain a healthy hydration level .
+According to a study published by the National Institutes of Health (NIH), it is recommended to drink 17 ounces of fluid two hours before a workout to maintain a healthy hydration level .

 In his interviews, Adam Driver didn't reveal much about the supplements he takes, except for his daily whey protein powder.

 Now that we know Adam Driver's diet plan let's see his workout routine.

 Adam Driver Workout Routine